 Recall that the idea behind generative modeling is to understand the structure of the data coming into the network.
-This gives us a better idea of what the network is ideal for, and where it should have problems.
+This gives us a better idea of where the network should have problems.
+And as we'll see later, the generative model is needed to specify an optimal network.
 Our goal is first create data that has a particular correlational structure, and then to see how a neural network can discover the structure.